vincenthphung/direct-rep/journals/aaryan_mittal.md

 4. Finish the MVP in ReadMe.MD.

-5. Start with autentication.
+5. Start with authentication.

 ### Work done during the day

 1. We started with setting up FastAPI for our project.
-We set up the Docker.yaml file and the FastAPI set up for the leter and user model.
+We set up the Docker.yaml file and the FastAPI set up for the letter and user model.

 2. We started with Pair Programming and John shared his screen and the whole group assisted him.

 3. We determined the database to use for our project.
-We were consfsed between MongoDB and PostgreSQL.
-We finally decied to set up the PostgreSQL database.
+We were confused between MongoDB and PostgreSQL.
+We finally decided to set up the PostgreSQL database.

 ### Work achieved during the day.